xuyuzhuang11/xuyuzhuang11.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am currently a final-year Master's student at Tsinghua University, majoring in Computer Science and Technology under the guidance of Prof. Weidong Liu and Prof. <a href='https://nlp.csai.tsinghua.edu.cn/~ly/index_cn.html'>Yang Liu</a>.
 Before this, I graduated from the National University of Defense Technology in 2015 with a Bachelor's degree in Engineering.
-Afterward, I served in the military for several years before retiring.
+Afterward, I worked in a Chinese government department for a while before resigning (in 2020).
 In September this year (2024), I will join the Harbin Institute of Technology to pursue a Ph.D. in Computer Science and Technology supervised by Prof. <a href='http://ir.hit.edu.cn/~car/'>Wanxiang Che</a>.

 My current research interests are efficient Large Language Models (LLMs), LLM-based agents, and multilingual processing.
 I am very keen to connect with other friends in the research community to exchange and discuss ideas.